EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 $ bin/rails generate devise:install
 ```

-Let's also create a "home" page to which we will point the app root route to.
+Let's also create a "home" page which we will point the app root route to.
 Run:

 ```plain
 $ bin/rails generate controller Pages home --no-helper